AdventCoding/Servelet/README.md

 ### .error

-The most recent error object, or null
+Get the most recent error object, or null

 ### .ready